If you were hurt in a motorcycle accident in Dayton, Ohio, you could pursue financial compensation from the at-fault party that caused your collision.

 We will help you pursue the compensation you deserve for your injuries and losses.

 Wrongful Death Damages

 Some victims of motorcycle accidents don’t survive their injuries.
-They leave behind family members who must now deal with the hardship from their absence.
-ORC §2125.02 designates certain individuals as eligible to collect damages in a wrongful death action.
+They leave behind family members who must now deal with the hardship of their absence.
+ORC §2125.02 designates specific individuals as eligible to collect damages in a wrongful death claim.

-If you are eligible, we can help you file a wrongful death lawsuit against the liable party.
+We can help you file a wrongful death lawsuit against the party at fault if you are eligible.
 If you win your case, you could recover compensation for: